planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-In the data/ directory, you will see a file called meteors.zip.
+In the data/ directory (that ships with this workshop), you will see a file called meteors.zip.
 It is a shapefile contained inside an archive (ZIP file).
-If you double click on the archive, you’ll see that it contains the following files: meteors.shp, meteors.shx, meteors.dbf, meteors.prj
+If you double click on the archive, you’ll see that it contains the following suite of files: meteors.shp, meteors.shx, meteors.dbf, meteors.prj

-Navigate to the Layer Importer.
+Go back to GeoServer, and navigate to the Layer Importer.
 This is accessible in the GeoServer web interface by clicking on the Import Data link on the left side of the page.

-In the box titled Configure the data source, click Browse... and navigate to the location of the archive.
+In the box titled Configure the data source, click Browse ..., and navigate to the location of the archive.
 Click on the file to select it.

 Click Next.
 Leave all other fields as they are for now.